Accident at work

 How long have I got to make a claim?

 Generally the law states you have three years following an accident at work in which to make a claim for compensation.
 There are exceptions to this rule, such as if the accident happened abroad, if the person injured suffers a lack of mental capacity as a result of the accident or in the tragic event that the person goes on to die.
-We therefore advise that you seek advice from an accident at work specialist lawyer as soon as possible.
+We therefore advise that you seek advice from an accident at work specialist solicitor as soon as possible.

 Watch Karolis' story